 As discussed further above, the External Investment Manager is treated as a wholly owned portfolio company of MSCC and is included as part of our Investment Portfolio.
-At March 31, 2019, we had a receivable of approximately \$3.0 million due from the External Investment Manager which included approximately \$2.0 million primarily related to operating expenses incurred by us as required to support the External Investment Manager's business and amounts due from the External Investment Manager to Main Street under a tax sharing agreement (see further discussion above in "-Critical Accounting Policies-Income Taxes") and approximately \$1.0 million of dividends declared but not paid by the External Investment Manager.
+At June 30, 2019, we had a receivable of approximately \$3.5 million due from the External Investment Manager which included approximately \$1.6 million primarily related to operating expenses incurred by us as required to support the External Investment Manager's business and amounts due from the External Investment Manager to Main Street under a tax sharing agreement (see further discussion above in "-Critical Accounting Policies-Income Taxes") and approximately \$1.9 million of dividends declared but not paid by the External Investment Manager.

 In November 2015, our Board of Directors approved and adopted the Main Street Capital Corporation Deferred Compensation Plan (the "2015 Deferred Compensation Plan").
 The 2015 Deferred Compensation Plan became effective on January 1, 2016 and replaced the Deferred Compensation Plan for Non-Employee Directors previously adopted by the Board of Directors in June 2013 (the "2013 Deferred Compensation Plan").
 Under the 2015 Deferred Compensation Plan, non-employee directors and certain key employees may defer receipt of some or all of their cash compensation and directors' fees, subject to certain limitations.
 Individuals participating in the 2015 Deferred Compensation Plan receive distributions of their respective balances based on predetermined payout schedules or other events as defined by the plan and are also able to direct investments made on their behalf among investment alternatives permitted from time to time under the plan, including phantom Main Street stock units.
-As of March 31, 2019, \$6.7 million of compensation Plan).
-Of this amount, \$3.3 million was deferred into phantom Main Street stock units, representing 97,344 shares of our common stock.
-Including phantom stock units issued through dividend reinvestment and net of any shares distributed, the phantom stock units will not be issued or included as outstanding on the consolidated statements of changes in net assets until such shares are actually distributed to the participant in accordance with the plan, but are included in operating expenses and weighted-average shares outstanding in our consolidated statements of operations as earned.
+As of June 30, 2019, \$7.7 million of compensation and directors' fees had been deferred under the 2015 Deferred Compensation Plan (including amounts previously deferred under the 2013 Deferred Compensation Plan).
+Of this amount, \$4.2 million was deferred into phantom Main Street stock units, representing 119,064 shares of our common stock.
+Including phantom stock units issued through dividend reinvestment and net of any shares distributed, the phantom stock units outstanding as of June 30, 2019 represented 145,892 shares of our common stock.
+Any amounts deferred under the plan represented by phantom Main Street stock units will not be issued or included as outstanding on the consolidated statements of changes in net assets until such shares are actually distributed to the participant in accordance with the plan, but the related phantom stock units are included in weighted average shares outstanding with the related dollar amount of the deferral included in total expenses in Main Street's consolidated statements of operations as earned.
+The amounts related to additional phantom stock units are included in the statement of changes in net assets as an increase to dividends to stockholders offset by a corresponding increase to additional paid-in capital.